thatcherfreeman/utility-dctls/README.md

 **Convert to YCbCr**: Check this box to return the YCbCr image instead of converting back to rec709.

 **Chroma Subsampling Type**: Allows you to choose which kind of chroma subsampling to use.

 ---

+### Chromaticity Plot

+Plots an xy chromaticity plot of the input image, given its working primaries.
+This works by converting sampling the input image, converting the sampled colors to XYZ and then to xyY, and then plotting the xy coordinates in the plot.
+Importantly, this expects a linear image, either display or scene linear, depending on what you're tying to measure.

+#### DCTL Parameters
+**Scope Position X/Y**: Placement of the scope in the frame.

+**Scope Size**: Size of the scope.
+Larger will perform slower.

+**Scope Opacity**: Opacity of the scope

+**Scope Dot Size**: Thickness of dots and lines drawn in the scope

+**Scope Dot Opacity**: Opacity of dots drawn in the scope, which helps see how many samples there are in a certain place.

+**Zoom**: Zoom in or out of the chromaticity plot

+**Num X/Y Samples**: Number of samples in the horizontal or vertical directions.

+**Ignore Below**: Excludes samples whose magnitude $\sqrt(r^2 + g^2 + b^2)$ is less than this amount, therefore eliminating shadow noise from contaminating the scope.

+**Custom Red/Green/Blue/White X/Y**: When selecting a custom gamut, these are the primaries used.

+**Draw Spectral Locus**: Draws the standard observer's spectral locus in the plot.

+**Draw White Point**: Draws the white point of the working color space.

+**Working Primaries**: Indicates the primaries of the input image, which is transformed to XYZ

+**Overlay Primaries**: Allows you to draw a second triangle on the scope, for reference.

+---